As an Amazon Associate I earn from qualifying purchases.

 This is a pretty impressive mat monitor that deserves serious consideration.

-This monitor is able to sense each and every one of your baby’s movements.
+This baby monitor is able to sense each and every one of your baby’s movements.
 If there is no movement detected after 20 seconds, an alarm will sound.

 It comes with a full color digital display which is easy to read, and it’s capable of monitoring your baby’s movement, sounds, and room temperature.
 While you might be purchasing this device to monitor breathing and movement, it’s a nice bonus to have temperature and audio included as well.